-In the course of preparing and submitting your Proposal, it shall remain your responsibility to ensure that it submitted into the system by the deadline.
+In the course of preparing and submitting your Proposal, it shall remain your responsibility to ensure that it is submitted into the system by the deadline.
 The system will automatically block and not accept any bid after the deadline.
-Kindly ensure that supporting documents required are signed and in the .pdf format, and free from any virus or corrupted files.
+Kindly ensure that supporting documents required are signed and stamped and in the .pdf format, and free from any virus or corrupted files.
+NOTE: File Name should contain only Latin characters (no Cyrillic or other alphabets).